TREEcg/LDES-Action/README.md

           storage: 'output'
 ```

-The `TREEcg/gh-action-republish-ldes` action will perform the following operations:
+The `TREEcg/LDES-Action` action will perform the following operations:
 1. fetch data from the provided `url`
-2. split and store the fetched data across json files in the `storage` directory
+2. split and store the fetched data across turtle files in the `storage` directory
 3. commit and push all of the data to your repo
 4. deploy the data to GitHub Pages on branch `gh_pages_branch` (if not provided, the default branch is `gh-pages`).